AJMansfield/Intelligence-Core-Public/kttu02.md

   and one of the workers &mdash; possibly the crew's foreman &mdash;
   calls a break.

-The dozen or so laborers congregate by the trailer, sitting on stacks of tubers that have yet to be loaded, and pass around canteens of water.
+The twenty or so laborers congregate by the trailer, sitting on stacks of tubers that have yet to be loaded, and pass around canteens of water.